MadanYN/MadanYN/README.md

 - 👋 Hi, I’m @MadanYN
 - 👀 I’m interested in Computer Architecture and Embedding Systems
-- Experienced in structural and behavioural design in Verilog and VHDL
+- 👨‍💻 Experienced in structural and behavioural design in Verilog and VHDL
+- 🚀 Low-latency pipelined architectures for high performance applications

 <!---
 MadanYN/MadanYN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.